dohernandez/horizon-blockchain-games/README.md

 The current architecture of the pipeline is described in the [ARCHITECTURE.md](./ARCHITECTURE.md) document.

-For more in-depth explanations and considerations on architectural choices for the service, please refer to our [Architecture Decision Records](./resources/adr) folder.
+For more in-depth explanations and considerations on architectural choices for the pipeline, please refer to our [Architecture Decision Records](./resources/adr) folder.

-If you want to submit an architectural change to the service, please create a new entry in the ADR folder [using the template provided](./resources/adr/template.md) and open a new Pull Request for review.
+If you want to submit an architectural change to the pipeline, please create a new entry in the ADR folder [using the template provided](./resources/adr/template.md) and open a new Pull Request for review.
 Each ADR should have a prefix with the consecutive number and a name.
-For example `002-implement-server-streaming.md`
+For example `002-implement-streaming.md`

 ## Installation